-No matter how healthy you are or how well your pregnancy is going, worries about miscarriage can still rear their ugly head.
-This is especially true for women who have miscarried previously or have had to overcome challenges to conceive.
+No matter how healthy you are, or how well your pregnancy is going, worrying about miscarriage is something that most of us can’t help but do.
+This is especially true for people who have miscarried previously, or have had to overcome challenges to conceive.
 If you’re wondering how to stop worrying about miscarriage, experts agree that it is possible to put your fears at ease — or at the very least, decrease overwhelming feelings of doubt and uncertainty.

-Dr. Lora Shahine, a double board-certified physician who specializes in reproductive endocrinology and infertility, tells Romper that one in four pregnancies will end in miscarriage.
+One in four pregnancies will end in miscarriage, says Dr. Lora Shahine, a double board-certified physician who specializes in reproductive endocrinology and infertility.
 “The majority of miscarriages happen in the first trimester and the risk increases with age, certain medical conditions, and reproductive history,” she explains.

 The maternal and child-focused health organization, March of Dimes, reports that up to 95% of miscarriages happen prior to the 12th week of pregnancy, with miscarriage in the second trimester occurring in only 1 to 5 in 100 pregnancies.

 “The most common cause of first trimester miscarriage is a genetic issue within the embryo, specifically a chromosome imbalance,” Shahine explains.
 “There are some medical factors in the people conceiving that can lead to increased risk of miscarriage, so an evaluation may include testing anatomy, hormone levels, immune issues, genetics, and counseling may include lifestyle changes to optimize overall health.”